 Children with a wet perforation have ear discharge (pus) that can often be seen in the ear canal with the naked eye.
 A child with a wet perforation may have moderate to severe hearing loss.

 If pus has been present for less than 6 weeks the correct diagnosis is acute otitis media with perforation (AOMwiP).
 If pus has been present for more than 6 weeks the correct diagnosis is chronic suppurative otitis media (CSOM).

 AOMwiP should be treated with oral and topical antibiotics such as amoxicillin and ciprofloxacin.
-CSOM should be treated with topical antibiotics (eardrops) only.
+CSOM should be treated with topical antibiotics only.
 Wet perforations need to be mopped and cleaned with tissue spears before eardrops can be applied.
 This should occur twice daily until the pus disappears.
 Families should be shown how to make tissue spears and perform tragal pumping (applying pressure to the outer ear to help deliver ear drops deeper into the ear canal).
 A sample (culture) of the pus inside the middle ear or as close to the perforation as possible needs to be collected for the pathology lab.
-Children with pussy ears should be reviewed every one - two weeks until the pus clears.
+Children with runny ears should be reviewed every one to two weeks until the pus clears.
 If the child has CSOM for more than three months they should be referred to an ENT specialist and an audiologist.